 AEP Ohio uses a number of strategies and tactics to engage with our customers.
 For example, current funding is used to communicate with a limited number of customers on reliability improvements, planned outages, safety and bill payment options.
 These messages are central to the mission of AEP Ohio - to provide safe, reliable electricity to our customers - and helping customers understand our efforts.
-We utilize traditional media

-- 1 channels, social media networks, and in person interaction at community events, legally - 2 required notices, customer newsletters and community meetings to reach customers. - With nearly 1.5 million customers throughout the AEP Ohio service territory, our - 4 challenges include ensuring that we are reaching a large volume of customers and engaging - 5 with customers using the method they prefer.
+We utilize traditional media channels, social media networks, and in person interaction at community events, legally challenges include ensuring that we are reaching a large volume of customers and engaging with customers using the method they prefer.